edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 ### Defining a Prefetching Caching Policy {/*defining-a-prefetching-caching-policy*/}

-From within your router, configure a route that caches responses at the edge and in the service worker.
+Automatic prefetching requires an edge and service worker caching policy.
+From within your router, define a route that caches responses at the edge and in the service worker.
 Optionally, set a longer cache time for greater performance.

 **Example:**